mathxapp/matex/README.md

 #MaTeX

 MaTeX is a new formatting syntax and software tool that allows you to convert HTML file to clear and easy-to-read document.
-MaTeX offers modules to make it easy to display mathematical notation, using LaTeX, and highlight important information - like rules, theorems, and definitions.
+MaTeX offers modules to make it easy to display mathematical notation and highlight important information - such as rules, theorems, or definitions.

 MaTeX is used in HTML file, so you can begin using it immediately in most popular browsers and some iOS applications.